-- Preheat oven to 425 degrees F. Prepare a muffin pan with cooking spray, if needed.
+- Preheat oven to 425 degrees F. Prepare a muffin pan with cooking spray or liners.

 - In a large mixing bowl, combine mashed bananas (I mashed mine in my blender) with applesauce, eggs, honey and oil.
 Stir vigorously until the mixture is smooth.

-- In a separate bowl, combine the dry ingredients- flour, cinnamon, baking soda, baking powder and salt.
-For best results, spoon flour into cup (rather than scooping with cup) and then level using a butter knife.
+- In a separate bowl, combine the dry ingredients - flour, cinnamon, baking soda, baking powder and salt.
+For best results, spoon flour into cup (rather than scooping with cup) and then level using the straight edge of a knife.
 Make a well in the center of the flour mixture and add wet ingredients.
 Gently stir until just combined.
 Don't overmix.

-- Remove from oven and allow to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+- Remove muffins from the oven and allow them to cool in the pan for 10 minutes before transferring them to a wire rack to cool completely.
 You might need to run a butter knife along the outer edge of the muffins to loosen them from the pan.